NCH-Motion-Laboratory/configdot/README.md

     'The food section'

 You can also get comments for the items.
 In the INI file, they should be placed on the line preceding the item definition.
-To get a comment for an item, you need to use the dict-like syntax:
+For this, you need to use the dict-like syntax:

     config.food['cost']._comment